Subscribe and save – Enjoy Filter Replacements Hassle-free

 Longevity

-Air purifiers can last 5 to 10 years with proper care, making them a longer-term investment.
+Air purifiers can last 5 to 10 years with proper care, making them a longer term investment.
 Humidifiers generally have a shorter lifespan, typically lasting 3 to 5 years with regular use.

 Is an air purifier or humidifier better for babies?

 The air your baby breathes in their bedroom or nursery can significantly impact their health.
-After all, their immune systems and lungs aren’t yet fully developed, plus their tiny bodies are less able to detoxify, metabolize, and excrete toxicants in indoor air.
+After all, their immune systems and lungs aren’t yet fully developed, plus their tiny bodies are less able to detoxify, metabolize, and excrete toxins in indoor air.
 It also doesn’t help that they spend most of their time in their room, inhaling airborne irritants 24/7, and risk runny nose, stuffiness, or other respiratory issues from dry air.
 Considering this, an air purifier is a better choice for a baby’s room if airborne allergens and other elements are a concern.
 If the main problem is dry air, a cool mist humidifier would work best, the U.S. Food and Drug Association (FDA) notes.
 If it’s a combination of allergens and dry air, you could use a humidifier and air purifier to address these issues.

 Can you use an air purifier and humidifier together?